Tripsiir/UH-stat-bioinf/MS2-database-search/docs/Documentation.md

 If a matching value is found, in either the b or y ion array, the score is incremented by 1.
 A match in both the y and b ions would still count as a score of 1, although we do not expect this to occurr often, since there are no amino acids that differ by exactly 18 Da.

 This procedure is then performed for **every candidate peptide** and the scores are appended to the pandas DataFrame.
+Note that duplicates are removed in case the peptide database is not unique.

 ```python